Websoft9Archive/ansible-alfresco/docs/stack-accounts.md

 * Alfresco administrator username: `admin`
 * Alfresco administrator password: Get it form the file of your server */credentials/password.txt*

-  > If there no password.txt exist, the administrator password is `admin`
+## PostgreSQL

+* Administrator username: *`alfresco`*
+* Administrator password: stored in the file of your server instance: */credentials/password.txt*.

-## MySQL
+## pgAdmin

-* MySQL administrator username: `root`
+* Administrator username: *`user@domain.com`*
-* MySQL administrator password: Get it from the file of your server */credentials/password.txt*
+* Administrator password: stored in the file of your server instance: */credentials/password.txt*.

-> If you want to log in MySQL, refer to [MySQL Web interface Management](/admin-mysql.md)
+> You must change your pgAdmin password when login successfully

 ## Linux